karlotness/powerpax/docs/index.rst

    <jax.checkpoint>` at regular intervals.

 :class:`Static <powerpax.Static>`
-   Wrap a value to treat it as a static member of a PyTree without defining a custom class.
+   Wrap a value to treat it as a :term:`jax:static` member of a pytree without defining a custom class.

 .. toctree::
    :maxdepth: 1